Zlatni Rat: Description

-The surrounding waters are usually cool and clear, due to the current in the Hvar Channel.
-The current is mildly hazardous for swimmers who venture far southward from the tip toward the open sea, as it could be difficult to swim back west toward the beach (the swimmer being well over 150 m from the coast); the danger is not severe, however, as the standard current would carry the swimmer back east toward the harbor of Bol (and the beaches on the promontory of land that lies between Zlatni Rat and the town).
+The sea is normally warmer on the west side, contrary to that side being the windy/wavy side on most afternoons.
+The current on the top can be mildly hazardous for swimmers who venture far southward from the tip toward the open sea, as it could be difficult to swim back west toward the beach (the swimmer being well over 150 m from the coast); the danger is not severe, however, as the standard current would carry the swimmer back east toward the harbor of Bol (and the beaches on the promontory of land that lies between Zlatni Rat and the town).
 A reliable afternoon westerly wind known as a Maestral has made the beach a destination for windsurfers.

+Roman piscine, remains of villa rustica

-The pine tree grove which borders the beach is home to the remnants of a Roman villa rustica, which included a swimming pool.
+The pine tree grove that borders the beach is home to the remnants of a Roman villa rustica, which included a swimming pool.
 The westernmost edge of the beach, and several coves to the west of the main beach, are traditionally clothing-optional.
-The promontory is protected as a geomorphological phenomenon.